-3800 42nd Avenue South,
+3800 42nd Avenue S,

 8 people favorited this theater

-The Riverview Theater has survived for decades and looks much the same as it did in the 1950’s, with the same furnishings, including imported Italian marble tables and an auditorium that features a backlit proscenium.
+The Riverview Theatre has survived for decades and looks much the same as it did in the 1950’s, with the same furnishings, including imported Italian marble tables and an auditorium that features a backlit proscenium.
 You can have your choice of over 700 seats on either the main floor or in the stadium seating section.

 New high-backed seats were installed in the spring of 1999.
 In addition, the space between rows on the main floor was increased to provide more leg room.
-Stadium seating, although the new megaplexes are advertising it as a new concept, has been available at the Riverview Theater since 1949.
+Stadium seating, although the new megaplexes are advertising it as a new concept, has been available at the Riverview Theatre since 1949.

-The Riverview was built in 1948 and modernized in 1956.
+The Riverview Theatre was modernized in 1956.

-Today, a trip to the Riverview Theater is like a trip back to the 1950’s.
+Today, a trip to the Riverview Theatre is like a trip back to the 1950’s.
 The house retains its 1950’s style and the walls of the lobby are lined with vintage photographs, many in full colour, taken of the theatre in 1956.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.